Obi1knube/codeChronicles/README.md

 * The URL of the GitHub repository, with a unique name and a readme describing the project.

+To create the CMS-style blog site and follow the MVC architectural structure, the following files and directories may be needed:

+models directory:

+User.js: Model for the User table in the database.

+Post.js: Model for the Post table in the database.

+Comment.js: Model for the Comment table in the database.

+controllers directory:

+homeController.js: Controller for handling requests related to the homepage.

+authController.js: Controller for handling user authentication and authorization.

+dashboardController.js: Controller for handling requests related to the user dashboard.

+postController.js: Controller for handling requests related to blog posts.

+commentController.js: Controller for handling requests related to comments.

+views directory:

+layouts directory:

+main.handlebars: Main layout file for the application.

+partials directory:

+header.handlebars: Partial view for the header section.

+footer.handlebars: Partial view for the footer section.

+home.handlebars: View for the homepage.

+login.handlebars: View for the login page.

+signup.handlebars: View for the signup page.

+dashboard.handlebars: View for the user dashboard.

+post.handlebars: View for an individual blog post.

+createPost.handlebars: View for creating a new blog post.

+config directory:

+config.json: Configuration file for the database connection.

+public directory:

+css directory: CSS files for styling the application.

+js directory: JavaScript files for client-side functionality.

+routes directory:

+index.js: Main router file for handling all the routes.

+middleware directory:

+auth.js: Middleware for handling user authentication.

+utils directory (optional):

+helpers.js: Helper functions for Handlebars templates.

+server.js: Entry point for the application.

+.env: Environment variables file for storing sensitive information.

+## Creating program dependencies
+1. Make sure to download and install node.js
+    1a.
+To check the Node.js version: node -v
+    1b.
+To check the npm version: npm -v

+2. Add  package.json file by go to the directory and run: npm init npm stands for Node Package Manager.
+3. An ORM which allows us to do queries in a javaScript way: npm install sequelize.
+4. For database:  npm i mysql2
+5. Ability to deal with requests and responses and Routes:   npm i express
+6. For hashing our password: npm i bcrypt
+7. Deals with the front end of our webAPP technology: npm i express-handlebars

+ Run the SQL shell to create the database:
+ 1. mysql -u root -p
+  SOURCE db/schema

 ---
 © 2023 edX Boot Camps LLC.
 Confidential and Proprietary.
 All Rights Reserved.